 What Causes Psychosis?

 There are different reasons why anyone suffers from psychosis.
 It usually happens at an early age, but it could happen to anyone and at any time.

 Situations like insomnia and drug use could set off a psychotic episode.
-On the other hand, it could be an illness, such as Parkinson’s diseases or Huntington’s disease that triggers psychosis.
-Additionally, strokes, brain tumors and cysts could contribute to psychosis.
+On the other hand, it could be an illness, such as Parkinson’s disease or Huntington’s disease that triggers psychosis.
+Additionally, strokes, brain tumors, and cysts could contribute to psychosis.

 What are the Warning Signs?

 Caring for the elderly is difficult but going through it alone can be extra tough.
 Psychosis is a very serious ordeal and help is needed for both of you.
 In light of this, it’s important you understand the difference between dementia and psychosis.

 Common warning signs are easy to spot, some are easy to miss.
 The signs can be confusing as they are compatible with other illnesses or the side effects of some medicines.
 They include:

 - loss of energy